aelzenaar/ncea-notes/unibooks.md

    problems in here, but the typesetting really annoys me.
 Don't let the easy nature of the first few chapters fool you.
 For chapter 5, our lecturer gave all the proofs via ring theory; if you know some algebra, write down these proofs yourself (they follow from the fact that a cyclic ring can be decomposed into a product of cyclic rings of prime power order; see, for example, I&R) and compare with the ones in here.
 (512.7 J77)
  * Edmund Landau, _Foundations of Analysis_.
+Construction of the complex numbers and their properties from the Peano axioms.
 This book is a work of art.
 It makes excellent bathroom reading, despite what the Chicago bibliography would have you believe.
 (512 L253Y)

 ### Set Theory (255)
  * Paul Halmos, _Naive Set Theory_.
 This is *the* set theory book that you should read.
 Not many exercises that are marked as such, but the proofs are